-Learn more about Merrimack’s adjusted fall schedule, teaching, learning, advising and more as the College reopens.
+Learn more about Merrimack’s adjusted spring schedule, teaching, learning, advising and more as the College reopens.

 The College has made adjustments to the academic calendar in order to avoid an outbreak over the fall holidays.
 The Fall 2020 calendar is as follows:

 Baseline testing takes place

 25 (Tuesday) Mass of the Holy Spirit via Zoom